mo-gill/CDDS-CMIP7-mappings/README.md

 ![image](https://github.com/user-attachments/assets/3b907a1a-e3a3-4ea4-948d-ca3163b71389)

-This will eventually trigger actions to update the information in the data files linked to above (work in progress).
+This will trigger actions to update the information in the data files linked to above.

+Note that comments are ignored by the automated process so can be used for queries or discussions

 ### Mappings update